Eastern Indigo Snake

 They prefer to live in pine and scrubby flatwoods, sandhills, the edges of marshes, pine rocklands, dry prairie, and agricultural and other human-disturbed areas.
 When the temperatures dip, they seek shelter underground; those in the northern reaches of their territory hide in gopher tortoise burrows where available, but hollow logs and rodent burrows are also great shelters for them.

 The scientific name for the Eastern indigo snake is Drymarchon couperi .
 Drymarchon is Greek and roughly translates to “Lord of the Forest.”
-This snake is a member of the colubrid family of snakes, related to kingsnakes; although, unlike kingsnakes, Eastern indigo snakes are not constrictors.
+This snake is a member of the colubrid family of snakes, related to kingsnakes, but unlike kingsnakes, they are not constrictors.

 Evolution and Origins